Crystallographic ordering of Al and Sn in {\alpha}-Ti

-The IWQ and aged conditions were then compared using selected area diffraction and dark field imaging in TEM for a qualitative indication of whether \textalpha{}$_2$ formation had occurred.
-In the Ti--Al series, all three alloys showed no superlattice reflections in the IWQ condition, indicating suppression of long-range ordering during the quench from \SI{900}{\celsius}.
-Only Ti--7Al developed clear superlattice reflections after the ageing treatment.
-Dark field images showed well formed Ti$_3$Al \textalpha{}$_2$ precipitates.
+The IWQ and aged conditions were compared using selected area diffraction and dark field imaging in TEM for a qualitative indication of whether \textalpha{}$_2$ formation had occurred.
+No superlattice reflections were observed for any of the alloys in the IWQ state, suggesting suppresion of long-range ordering during the quench from \SI{900}{\celsius} (Ti--Al) or \SI{780}{\celsius} (Ti--Sn).

+In the Ti--Al series, only Ti--7Al developed superlattice reflections, and dark field images showed well formed precipitates.
 No contrast could be observed in attempts to take dark field images for aged Ti--3.5Al or Ti--5.3Al.

-For the Ti--Sn alloys, the IWQ condition again showed no superlattice reflections for any of the three alloys, with crystallographic disorder maintained by the quench from \SI{780}{\celsius}.
-Ageing produced faint superlattice reflections for the highest solute content only, Ti--17Sn.
-Dark field imaging revealed a homogeneous distribution of much finer precipitates in this specimen than in Ti--7Al.
+In the Ti--Sn series, ageing produced faint superlattice reflections for the highest solute content only, Ti--17Sn, which contained a much finer precipitate dispersion than Ti--7Al.

-For the two samples in which dark field imaging of \textalpha{}$_2$ was possible, aspect ratios were measured for use in SAXS data fitting.
-The clearly defined precipitates in the Ti--7Al alloy allowed measurement of multiple separate particles to give an average aspect ratio of 2.4, while an aspect ratio of 1.0 was assigned to the Ti--17Sn alloy's precipitates, which were equiaxed in appearance.
+Precipitate aspect ratios were obtained for use in SAXS data fitting.
+For Ti--7Al, multiple separate particles were measured to give an average aspect ratio of 2.4, while a value of 1.0 was assigned to the Ti--17Sn alloy's precipitates based on their equiaxed appearance.